Published July 17, 2018. Updated June 8, 2023.

 If you are a landlord looking to fill a vacancy for one of your Detroit investment properties, understanding Michigan's security deposit law is important.

 Property owners must collect, store, and handle security deposits according to state law to avoid lawsuits or legal issues that can lead to income loss.
 However, understanding the rules isn't always easy!

 Today our property management experts walk through seven common questions about security deposits to help investors handle them appropriately!

 What is a Security Deposit?

 The security deposit is intended to cover property damage resulting from a tenant's negligence or carelessness.
-Also, it helps cushion the landlord from financial ruin when a tenant moves out without paying rent.
+It also helps cushion the landlord from financial ruin when a tenant moves out without paying rent.

-In case of a change in property ownership, the landlord must transfer all of the deposits to the new owner.
+In case of a change in property ownership, the former landlord must transfer all the deposits to the new owner.
 Next, they must notify the tenant of the change.
-In the Change of Ownership/Management notice, they must state the deposit transferred as well as the new owner’s address.

 Once this is done, the new owner becomes responsible for all liabilities regarding the renter's security deposit.

 2. When Should a Rental Property Owner Return the Tenant's Security Deposit?

 Michigan rental laws state that the property owner has 30 days to return the tenant's security deposit after they move out.
 If the landlord must make deductions to cover tenant damage, they must include an itemized list of those deductions and their costs.